 PSYCHTRY-435C.
 MODERN PSYCHOTHERAPY: INTENSIVE CLINICAL INTRODUCTION.
 In this full-time (or near full-time) introduction, the student participates actively in assessment of outpatients for psychotherapy including short-term psychotherapy of inpatients, ongoing psychotherapy groups, and family therapy sessions.
 In addition he/she attends seminars on the various psychotherapeutic approaches: psychoanalytically oriented, cognitive, behavioral, interpersonal, systemic, etc. Readings are assigned and discussed.
 The student may pursue an area of special interest in greater depth with a selected preceptor.
 Permission of instructor is required to elect the course at any time other than section 41 of the fall term.
-For more information please contact Dr. Harold Kudler at 286-6933 or via e-mail at hkudler@duke.edu.
+For more information please contact Dr. Haresh Tharwani at 684-0275 or via email at haresh.tharwani@duke.edu.
 Students should meet on the first day of classes in Room 112, Building 5, Durham VA Medical Center.
 Please meet promptly at 9:00 a.m.
 Credit: 4.
 Enrollment: max.
-3; min., 1.
-Prerequisites: instructor approval and satisfactory completion of PSYCHTRY-205C.
-Harold Kudler, MD
+3; min 1.
+Prerequisites: Satisfactory completion of PSYCHTRY-205C.
+Haresh Tharwani, MD

 PSYCHTRY-443C.
 ADDICTION PSYCHIATRY.
 Students are exposed to a spectrum of settings for treatment of substance use disorders.
 Students are based at the Durham VA Medical Center Substance Abuse Outpatient Program, with additional experience at other Duke-affiliated inpatient and outpatient facilities.
 Emphasis is placed on understanding the relationships between addictive disorders and other psychiatric and medical conditions.
 Experiences include diagnostic evaluation, pharmacological management, and individual, group, and family psychotherapy.
 Students function as members of the multidisciplinary treatment team at the Durham VA Medical Center program.
-For more information and for approval, please contact Dr. Roy Stein at 286-0411 or via e-mail at stein001@mc.duke.edu.
+For more information and for approval, please contact Dr. Roy Stein at 286-0411 or via email at stein001@mc.duke.edu.
 Credit: 4.
 Enrollment max 1.
 Prerequisites: instructor approval at least 4 weeks in advance and satisfactory completion of PSYCHTRY 205C.
 Roy Stein, MD and Daniel Bradford, MD

 PSYCHTRY-445C.
 CONSULTATION-LIAISON PSYCHIATRY.
-The Psychiatry Consultation-Liaison Service at Duke Medical Center offers a clinical clerkship in the evaluation and management of psychiatric disorders in the medical and surgical setting.
+The Psychiatry Consultation-Liaison Service at Duke Medical Center offers a clinical clerkship in the evaluation and management of psychiatric disorders in the medical and surgical serting.
 The student performs psychiatric consultations for medical and surgical services under direct supervision of residents and senior staff.
 Topics in psychosomatic medicine, psychopharmacology and medicolegal issues are discussed.
 Unique issues in psychiatric presentations of medical illness and adaptation to illness are reviewed.
 Students may attend an outpatient psychiatric consultation clinic in addition, upon request and pending availability.
-Students attend the weekly MedPsych conference and Psychiatry Academic Half-day educational offerings.
+Students attend the weekly MedPsych conference and Psychiatry Academic Halfday educational offerings.
 Hours are 8am-6pm M-F. Call the consult pager to arrange meeting place on first day (970-PSYC).
-Students need to check with Dr. Rivelli in advance via e-mail at sarah.rivelli@duke.edu to confirm the availability of this rotation.
+Students need to check with Dr. Rivelli in advance via email at sarah.rivelli@duke.edu to confirm the availability of this rotation.
 Prerequisites: instructor approval and satisfactory completion of PSC-205C.
 Credit: 4.
 Enrollment: max 1.
 Sarah Rivelli, MD